SgtCoDFish/bedrock-bootstrap/03-running-machine-code/README.md

 000030 06 00 05 00
 ```

- There's a 4 byte magic number, then `01 01 01` denoting a 32-bit little endian version 1 ELF file.
+ There's a 4 byte magic number, then `01 01 01` denoting a 32-bit, little endian, version 1 ELF file.
 The 2 OS ABI hint bytes are unused, as are 7 bytes of padding.
+After the 16th byte, the endianness of the data swaps to whatever endianness is denoted in the header.
+So, `02 00` is `0x0002`, and so on.

-At 0x10 we see `02 00` to mark an executable ELF file and then `F3 00` to mark a RISC-V ELF.
-There's another 4 byte ELF version, and then our code's entry point: `0x20400000`.
+At 0x10 we see `0x0002` to mark an executable ELF file and then `F3 00` to mark a RISC-V ELF.
+There's another ELF version - 4 bytes this time - and then our code's entry point: `0x20400000`.

-`34 00 00 00` denotes the address of the ELF program header table, which follows the ELF header and so `0x34` equals `52` which is the length of the ELF header.
-The ELF "section header table" pointer is `ac 10 00 00`.
+`0x00000034` denotes the address of the ELF program header table, which follows the ELF header and so `0x34` equals `52` which is the length of the ELF header.
+The ELF "section header table" pointer is `000010ac`.

-A 4-byte flag field is unused, and followed by `34 00` for the ELF header size again and `20 00` (`32` in decimal) for the size of a program header table entry. `01 00` is the number of entries in the program header table.
+A 4-byte flag field is unused, and followed by `0x0034` for the ELF header size again and `0x0020` (`32` in decimal) for the size of a program header table entry. `0x0001` is the number of entries in the program header table.

-Next we have `28 00` which is the size of an entry in the section header table, and `06 00` which is the count of entries in that table.
-Finally, `05 00` has the "index of the section header table entry that contains the section names" (from Wikipedia).
+Next we have `0x0028` which is the size of an entry in the section header table, and `0x0006` which is the count of entries in that table.
+Finally, `0x0005` has the "index of the section header table entry that contains the section names" (from Wikipedia).

 [3] Running `readelf` on `ret1234.elf` gives the following: